jdereg/json-io/user-guide.md

 >#### `Map<String, String>` aliasTypeNames()
 >- [ ] Returns `Map<String, String>` containing String class names to alias names.
 Use this API to see default aliases.
 >#### `ReadOptions`aliasTypeNames(`Map<String, String> aliasTypeNames`)
->- [ ] Sets the`Map`containing String class names to alias names.
-The passed in`Map`will be copied, and be the new baseline settings.
+>- [ ] Puts the`Map`containing String class names to alias names.
+The passed in`Map`will be `putAll()` copied overwriting any entries that match values in the passed in Map.
+New entries in the Map are added.
 Returns`ReadOptions`for chained access.
 >#### `ReadOptions`aliasTypeName(`String typeName, String alias`)
 >- [ ] Sets the alias for a given class name.
 Returns`ReadOptions`for chained access.
 >#### `ReadOptions`aliasTypeName(`Class, String alias`)